jonahallibone/react-tilty/README.md

 ### Tilt Change Event

 You can pass callback functions for the 3 mouse events, `onMouseEnter`, `onMouseMove`, and `onMouseLeave`.
-This is changed in version 2 from having to manually add en event listener to the dom elements `tiltChange` event.
+There is also a custom callback `onTiltChange` for the `tiltChange` event that is called the `Tilty` component.
+This is changed in version 2 from having to manually add en event listener to the dom elements `tiltChange` event, however you can still do this if you'd like.

 #### New Way